cyberphone/qr-replacement/README.md

 In such a setup there is _no need for a traditional payment terminal since the entire client side of the UI and security is catered for by the mobile device_.

+The [Saturn](https://github.com/cyberphone/saturn) payment authorization scheme is designed to take advantage of such a possibility.

 ## Architectural Overview
 https://cyberphone.github.io/doc/research/nfc-based-qr-replacement2.pdf